braedeningersoll/haab_movies/source/romance.rst

 Romance Films
 =============

-Looking for a film that will make you snuggle up to a Kleenex or your pillow.
-Looking for laughs and tears.
-These Hopeless romantics will show you a great time.
-HAAB can handle your passion until your heart's content.
+Looking for a film that will make you snuggle up to a Kleenex box or your pillow?
+Are you looking for laughter and tears?
+Our selection of romance movies will surely satisfy the hopeless romantic in you.
+HAAB has got you covered until your heart is content.

-See our Selection below:
+See our selection below:

 +-----------------------+------------+----------+-----------+---------+
 | Film Title            | Year       | MPAA     | Run Time  | HAAB    |